The Extrovert INTJ

 They Enjoy Debating

-INTJs actually enjoy debating a subject, or getting into long conversations with people who are like-minded.
-Someone who can keep up with the INTJ and actually provide them with interesting facts and ideas, will be somewhat fulfilling for them to communicate with.
+INTJs actually enjoy debating a subject or getting into long conversations with like-minded people.
+Someone who can keep up with the INTJ and actually provide them with interesting facts and ideas will be somewhat fulfilling for them to communicate with.
 INTJs become drained by people who are shallow and simply want to talk about things that aren’t valuable or truly interesting.
-Their minds are constantly running through different facts and so they find themselves bored with information they likely learned years ago.
-For the INTJ the debate has to be truly stimulating, and in this case they are more than capable of being socially interactive.
+Their minds are constantly running through different facts, and so they find themselves bored with the information they likely learned years ago.
+For the INTJ, the debate has to be truly stimulating, and in this case, they are more than capable of being socially interactive.

-For the INTJ getting into a long debate or in depth conversation with someone who can actually keep up with them, is actually rather rewarding.
+For the INTJ getting into a long debate or in-depth conversation with someone who can actually keep up with them, is actually rather rewarding.
 They enjoy being around someone they can bounce ideas off of, and hear their own theories challenged in intelligent ways.
 It helps the INTJ learn and develop their argument to be even stronger in some situations.
-They aren’t afraid of being challenged, and so they definitely like a good debate and enjoy what is can provide for them.
+They aren’t afraid of being challenged, so they definitely like a good debate and enjoy what it can provide for them.

 They Work Well With Others

-When it comes to a work environment INTJs will often do whatever it takes to be the best at their job.
-If they need to work with others in a team setting, they will certainly step up.
-INTJs can sometimes appear more extroverted than they are, simply because they have to.
+When it comes to a work environment, INTJs will often do whatever it takes to be the best at their job.
+They will certainly step up if they need to work with others in a team setting.
+INTJs can sometimes appear more extroverted than they are simply because they have to.
 They don’t back down from a challenge and instead want to push themselves to improve their skills.
 When the INTJ has to work with a team they simply want to be sure they are working with people who are efficient and intelligent.
 They will likely become short-tempered with people who don’t fit either of these qualities.

-When they are around an efficient team the INTJ can be both helpful and cordial.
-They can handle working with people in these environments, especially if everyone is bringing something valuable to the table.
+When they are around an efficient team, the INTJ can be both helpful and cordial.
+They can handle working with people in these environments, especially if everyone brings something valuable to the table.
 INTJs don’t like holding themselves back simply because they prefer to work alone, especially if they are learning and growing in a positive direction.
-INTJs are often capable of doing whatever it takes to accomplish their goals, and will do what they can to work well in a team.
-These adaptable traits often make them appear much more extroverted, even though they likely need plenty of time alone afterwards.
+INTJs are often capable of doing whatever it takes to accomplish their goals and will do what they can to work well in a team.
+These adaptable traits often make them appear much more extroverted, even though they likely need plenty of time alone afterward.